 Eating and shopping in winter

-After all that exploring you might want to have a rest and refuel and warm up a little.
-The stables shop has a large range of gifts and cards or things to help you enjoy your outdoor adventures.
+After all that exploring you might want to have a rest, refuel and warm up a little.
+The stables shop has a large range of seasonal gifts and cards or things to help you enjoy your outdoor adventures.
 Browse with the contentment knowing all the profits made help the conservation work of the National Trust.

-In the walled garden restaurant cakes are made fresh each weekend and soup is available for a lighter lunch.
-Hot food is served 11.30am - 2pm with a roast dinner on the menu on Sundays.
+In the walled garden restaurant cakes are made fresh each weekend and hot meals for a warming lunch.
+Hot food is served 11.30am - 2pm with delicious locally sourced, homemade meals on the menu.

 Stretch your legs a little further in the parkland

 The formal gardens sit in the middle of 380 acres of parkland full of ancient trees and wildlife habitats.
 This is free to enjoy and open everyday in daylight hours......but come prepared as it can be muddy and all facilities will be closed except on a weekend.
 It's free to park and walks can be enjoyed through wooded glades and along riverside paths from 20 minutes to 2 hours.
-Dogs are welcome in the parkland, not beyond the pay barrier and in the formal gardens, but please keep dogs on leads or under close control and pick up after your four-legged friend.
+Dogs are welcome in the parkland, but please keep dogs on leads or under close control and pick up after your four-legged friend.